 reassessment in light of new advances in Dinosaur Park Formation

-this venerable genus up in the air.
+stratigraphy.
 It and its cohort genera were

 modest-sized ankylosaurines, smaller than Tarchia

-Reviewing this, I have my answer as to why Euoplocephalus was never restored in old illustrations instead of Dyoplosaurus and Scolosaurus: it wasn't well-known during the time the other genera were separated.
+Reviewing this, I have my answer as to why Euoplocephalus was never restored in old illustrations instead of Dyoplosaurus and Scolosaurus: it wasn't well-known during the initial time the other genera were separated.
 Traditionally, Scolosaurus was depicted with two rows of large dorsal spines, reaching maximum size over the hips, and two large spikes on the tail club, while Dyoplosaurus was depicted with two rows of more subdued dorsal spines, no club spikes, and a modest club.

 Euoplocephalus was the first ankylosaurian known to have armored eyelids, although others are now known to have had them, too (Pawpawsaurus).